appwrite/appwrite/CONTRIBUTING.md

 ## Submit a Pull Request 🚀

-Branch naming convention is as following
+Branch naming convention is as following:

 `TYPE-ISSUE_ID-DESCRIPTION`